Francis Gary Powers: Divorce and remarriage

-Powers sued his wife for divorce on August 14, 1962, claiming she cursed and abused him for no reason.
-Powers stated that the reasons for the divorce included her infidelity and alcoholism, adding that she constantly threw tantrums and overdosed on pills shortly after his return.
-He started a relationship with Claudia Edwards "Sue" Downey, whom he had met while working briefly at CIA Headquarters.
-Downey had a child, Dee, from her previous marriage.
-They were married on October 26, 1963.
+Powers married Claudia Edwards "Sue" Downey, whom he had met at CIA Headquarters, on October 26, 1963.
+Powers adopted Downey's daughter from a previous marriage, Claudia Dee.
 Their son Francis Gary Powers Jr. was born on June 5, 1965.
-The marriage proved to be a very happy one, and Sue worked hard to preserve her husband's legacy after his death.
+The marriage proved to be a happy one and Sue worked hard to preserve her husband's legacy after his death.